 Unless what you are writing about is a change from before, what I am reading is telling me that your air compressor is far too small for the air tool you are trying to run.

 Feel free to comment here if I’ve got it wrong.

 Hello Bill, thanks for your help!

-The carving pneumatic air gun i use at between 40-70psi usually. even on 40psi the comp.will not gain tank pressure while running the tool, & will loose pressure until there’s not enough to run it.
+The carving pneumatic air gun I use at between 40-70psi usually.
+Even on 40psi the comp.
+Will not gain tank pressure while running the tool, & will lose pressure until there’s not enough to run it.
 It takes approx. 20 minutes to build 190 psi, & only approx. 5 minutes to use it.

-I bought it, because of the DeWalt name & because oil is not needed, it refers to it as,(HEAVY DUTY), but its the worst comp. i ever used.
+I bought it, because of the DeWalt name & because oil is not needed, it refers to it as,(HEAVY DUTY), but it’s the worst compressor I ever used.

 When you’ve checked it out, add a comment here with any more questions if you would like.

-Cleaned and lubricated pressure regulator and it seems to be working good, can set it at anything below 65psi.
+Cleaned and lubricated pressure regulator and it seems to be working well, can set it at anything below 65psi.

-Compressor keeps running, but doesn’t shut off and psi stays at 65.
+The compressor keeps running but doesn’t shut off and psi stays at 65.
 Also has good air intake flow.
 Any ideas?
-Thanks Roy

 Please see the page linked from the troubleshooting page about why compressors run and don’t build pressure.
 A good first step.